 Most customers aren’t looking for you to brag about your accomplishments or the level of experience your techs have, they’re simply looking for a company that can prove they get the job done, on time, every time.
-And this is exactly what a service contract management strategy proves to potential clients, on the one hand, and helps a business with, on the other.
+This is exactly what a service contract management strategy proves to potential clients and businesses alike.

 Even if you’ve been working as a manager for a long time and have a reliable team, you shouldn’t assume your business is automatically ready for commercial contracts.